FOSSEE/st-scripts/parsing_data.rst

 In this tutorial, we shall learn

- * What is parsing data
+ * What we mean by parsing data
  * the string operations required for parsing data
  * datatype conversion

+#[Puneeth]: Changed a few things, here.

+#[Puneeth]: I don't like the way the term "parsing data" has been used, all
+through the script.
+See if that can be changed.

  Lets us have a look at the problem

 {{{ Show the slide containing problem statement. }}}

-There is an input file containing huge no.of records.
+There is an input file containing huge no. of records.
 Each record corresponds to a student.

 {{{ show the slide explaining record structure }}}